In part 1 of this series, I covered:

 - Accessibility and why that comes first

-Check the typography video part 1 it out if you haven’t already.
+Check the typography video part 1 out if you haven't already.

 1.)
 Letter spacing and tracking

-Letter spacing isn’t something you usually need to touch, as the defaults are set by the typographer and have been well-tested and thought about when they were designing the font.
-That said, it’s certainly an option for you to experiment with.
-Letter spacing is the CSS value, in typography, it’s known as tracking.
+Letter spacing isn't something you usually need to touch, as the typographer sets the defaults and has been well-tested and thought about when they were designing the font.
+That said, it's certainly an option for you to experiment with.
+Letter spacing is the CSS value; in typography, it's known as tracking.
 Nudging the letters closer together can make a big difference to the feel of the type.
 You would only really adjust letter spacing on headlines, not body copy such as paragraphs.
-It’s very, very rare to change the body copy’s letter spacing but some Squarespace designs do.
+It's very, very rare to change the body copy's letter spacing, but some Squarespace designs do.

 2.)
 Line height and leading

-Technically known as leading in traditional type talk is an option that can make for a much better effect than letting spacing.
+Technically known as leading in traditional type talk, it is an option that can make for a much better effect than letter spacing.
 Whilst letter spacing is only realistically set on headlines, line height can be set on headlines and body copy (paragraphs) with big effects to the readability of the text.
 On a headline, you may set it to about 1.2.
 Your mileage may vary depending on what typeface you are working with, but 1.2 is a good figure to rely on.
-Out Squarespace Coffee Shop template shows this.
+Our Squarespace Coffee Shop template shows this.

 In the body copy, 1.5 is initially a solid figure to set and see what it brings.
 Again, it depends on what typeface you are working with.
 You may find that 1.3 works, and you may find that 1.7 works.
-My personal liking is quite open text and something like a 1.65 on some sites.
+My personal preference is for open text, and I tend to rate it around 1.65 on some sites.

 3.)
 Spacing between headlines and body copy